Environmental Issues and Projects

 Purple loostrife has been seen on the river and on Hartley Bay Road this past summer.
 In years past, the FRDA executive was responsible for releasing beetles into the environment to combat the spread.
 It appears that this biological measure is working however, the spread will continue to be monitored.

-In addition, late last summer, volunteers worked to curb the spread of phragmites along Hartley Bay Road.
-Through volunteers, this effort will continue into the season to follow.
+In addition, late last summer and in August of this year, volunteers worked to curb the spread of phragmites along Hartley Bay Road.
+The process involves cutting and bagging the plants to eradicate them and stop the possibility of new growth.

 Recreational Fishing in Ontario: The FRDA provided input to the Ministry of Natural Resources and Forestry of their Draft Fisheries Management Plan for Zone 10.
 Their website provides details of the changes made to the limits at the end of 2022.
 It can be found by inputting Ontario Fishing Regulations Summary in your search engine or inputting the address as follows: https://www.ontario.ca/files/2023-07/mnrf-fwsb-fishing-regulations-summary-en-2023-05-11.pdf

 Memorial Ridge: This site is maintained by the association and member volunteers.
 It provides space to honour those we have lost from the French River Delta and a place to display name plates of our dearly departed.
-Much additional maintenance was done to the trail and site this year through our member volunteers.
-In addition, new seating was purchased and assembled at the site.
-Name plates have been ordered for the families of the most recent departed.
+Much additional maintenance was done to the trail and site last year and further improvements and additions are planned this year.
+Our Memorial Ridge Steward is William "Bill" Riddle.
+Among his volunteering duties, he accepts the names of our departed to be added to the ridge.
+He asks that names be submitted by April month to be included in the current year of added plaques.
+Bill's contact is williamriddle51@gmail.com.

 River Clean Up: This is an annual event in which our community gets together to rid the river of unwanted and environmentally harmful garbage.
 It is always co-ordinated with the municipality free waste week.
-This past year the week designated by the municipality was July 7 to 16.
+This year the week designated by the municipality was July 5 to 12.
+The event will take place of Saturday the 5th.

-Abandoned Docks: The removal of abandoned docks began with volunteers through the Youth Stewardship program in August of the past year.
-It was continued by our member volunteers and will resume this spring.
+Abandoned Docks: The removal of abandoned docks began with volunteers through the Youth Stewardship program in August of 2023 and has and will be continued as sites of debris become established.

 French River Provincial Park: The executive of the FRDA communicates with the park staff on matters where the park has jurisdiction and involves Delta Association members and park visitors.
 These may be matters of conduct and safety involving visitors to the park such as campers and boaters.
 Matters related to camp sites and disturbances, safety issues brought forward by stakeholders , posting signage at the Crooked Rapids advising of dangers to paddlers and a site specific reservation system for camp sites in the park.